In our previous articles, we highlighted how sly scammers are taking advantage of your online stores’ refund system…

-So by now I’m guessing that you must be thinking back to every chargeback and refund you have ever received and wondering where you may have been totally tricked.
+So by now I’m guessing that you must be thinking back to every refund you have ever received and wondering where you may have been totally tricked.

 The scary thought is, the bandits that we spoke about in our last article are getting more cunning every 2 years.

 If you’re an eCommerce merchant, selling any goods or services online, then the answer to this question is simply – Yes.

 Transacting online is already more risky than having a bricks and mortar store, because you open yourself up to a whole realm of cyber security and fraud risks.
 This is just a part of doing business in the online ecosystem of today.